faboo8/ontology-matching/README.md

 *start index* and *end index* are optional and if not specified will be set to 0 and maximum index, respectively.
 Multiproccesing is supported and the number of logical processors is automatically determined- Multiprocessing is then performed with one less processor to avoid freezing.

 So far you can choose between Google's Word2Vec ('google') and Stanford's GloVe ('glove').
 If an invalid argument is given, the script will prompt you to enter the model again.
-A progressbar is also shown for your convenience.
+A progressbar is also shown for convenience.

 The result is stored as a dictionary, pickled and saved on disk.
 The dictionary contains the the strings as the keys and the values are dataframes containing the 5 best matches through CombinedSimilarity, the similarity score and the corresponding indices.

 Note that using the data from GloVe with gensim requires additional conversion of the data with:

-`python -m gensim.scripts.glove2word2vec --input [GloVe text file] --output glove_conv.txt`
+`python -m gensim.scripts.glove2word2vec --input [path to GloVe text file] --output glove_conv.txt`

 ## Dependencies